 Third Heart Sound (S3)

-Extra heart sounds include the third and fourth heart sounds.
-The third heart sound (S3) is a mid-diastolic, low-pitched sound.
-S3 occurs after S2, during the rapid passive filling of the ventricle.
-With the presence of S3, the heart sounds are described as having a gallop rhythm, simply because its addition alongside S1 and S2 creates a cadence of three heart sounds resembling a galloping horse, especially at rapid heart rates, which sounds like “Kentucky.”
+“Extra” heart sounds include the third and fourth heart sounds called S3 and S4.
+S3 is a mid-diastolic, low-pitched sound that occurs after S2 during the rapid passive filling of the ventricle.
+When there is an audible S3, the heart sounds are described as having a gallop rhythm, resembling a galloping horse, especially at rapid heart rates, which sounds like the word “Kentucky.”
 S3 is also called a ventricular gallop.

-A physiologic S3 is produced when there is rapid filling during diastole, as can happen in conditions which increase cardiac output such as thyrotoxicosis and pregnancy; it is often a normal finding in children.
+A physiologic S3 is produced when there is rapid filling during diastole, as can happen in conditions that increase cardiac output, such as thyrotoxicosis and pregnancy.
+It is also sometimes seen as a normal finding in children.
 On the other hand, a pathologic S3 is produced when there is decreased compliance of the ventricle (dilatation or overload), arising from high left ventricular filling pressures and abrupt deceleration of blood as it flows into the ventricle at the end of the rapid filling phase of diastole.
-Causes include decreased myocardial contractility, heart failure, and ventricular volume overload from aortic or mitral regurgitation, and left-to-right shunts (e.g., patent ductus arteriosus, ventricular septal defect).
+Causes include decreased myocardial contractility, heart failure, ventricular volume overload from aortic or mitral regurgitation, hypertrophic cardiomyopathy, and left-to-right shunts (e.g., patent ductus arteriosus, ventricular septal defect).
 Reduced right ventricular compliance can also cause a pathologic S3, including right ventricular failure and constrictive pericarditis.
+[14,15]

 Fourth Heart Sound (S4)

 The fourth heart sound (S4) is a late diastolic sound.
-It is a bit higher pitched than S3.
-An S4 sound can produce a gallop rhythm, but with a cadence that matches that of “Tennessee.”
+It is a bit higher-pitched than S3.
+An S4 sound can produce a gallop rhythm but with a cadence that matches the word “Tennessee.”
 It is never heard when there are no atrial contractions (it is absent in atrial fibrillation).
 S4 is caused by decreased ventricular compliance; the most common causes of a left-sided S4 include hypertensive heart disease, aortic stenosis, and ischemic and hypertrophic cardiomyopathy.
-Reduced right ventricular compliance, as in pulmonary hypertension and pulmonary stenosis, can also cause a right-sided S4.
+As in pulmonary hypertension and pulmonary stenosis, reduced right ventricular compliance can also cause a right-sided S4.

-It is possible for the third and fourth heart sounds to co-exist, in which case it is called a quadruple rhythm.
+It is possible for the third and fourth heart sounds to co-exist, which is called a quadruple rhythm.
 This indicates significantly impaired ventricular function.
 If S3 and S4 are superimposed when tachycardia is present, it produces a summation gallop.

-Systolic murmurs are murmurs that are produced during systole (contraction) of the ventricles, which is the period between S1 and S2.
+Systolic murmurs are produced during systole (contraction) of the ventricles, which is the period between S1 and S2.
 These murmurs can be midsystolic (ejection), late systolic, or pansystolic.
 Systolic murmurs can be either normal or abnormal.

 Midsystolic ejection murmurs have their highest intensity in the middle of systole.
-They are often described as having a crescendo-decrescendo quality.
-This can be a physiological murmur, caused by an increased flow through a normal valve; or it can indicate various pathologic conditions, such as aortic stenosis or pulmonary stenosis.
+They are often described as having a “crescendo-decrescendo” configuration or shape.
+This could be a physiological murmur caused by an increased flow through a normal valve or indicate various pathologic conditions, such as aortic stenosis or pulmonary stenosis.
 In cases of congenital aortic or pulmonary stenosis, an early high-pitched systolic ejection click may also be heard, representing the sudden opening of these valves, which are still mobile.

-A mid-systolic murmur in an asymptomatic individual is most likely physiological, in contrast to diastolic murmurs which are always pathological.
+A mid-systolic murmur in an asymptomatic individual is most likely physiological, unlike diastolic murmurs, which are always pathological.

-Diastolic murmurs, as their name implies, occur during diastole of the ventricles.
+Diastolic murmurs, as their name implies, occur during ventricular diastole.
 They are always pathological.
-Compared to systolic murmurs, they are less common, softer, and more difficult to hear.
+They are less common, softer, and more challenging to hear than systolic murmurs.
 There are two basic types in adults.
-Early decrescendo (decreasing in intensity) diastolic murmurs is caused by regurgitant flow through an incompetent semilunar valve, usually the aortic.
-Rumbling diastolic murmurs in mid- or late diastole are usually caused by stenosis of an atrioventricular valve, usually the mitral.
+Early decrescendo (meaning the sound decreases in intensity from the beginning to the end of the murmur) diastolic murmurs are caused by regurgitant flow through an incompetent semilunar valve, usually the aortic.
+Rumbling diastolic murmurs in mid- or late diastole are most often caused by mitral stenosis.

-Early diastolic murmur starts with S2 and is a decrescendo murmur which is loudest at its commencement.
+An early diastolic murmur starts with S2 and is a decrescendo murmur that is loudest at its commencement.
 It produces a high-pitched sound.
 Causes of an early diastolic murmur include aortic regurgitation or pulmonary regurgitation.
 The decrescendo quality mirrors the peak in aortic and pulmonary pressures at the start of diastole.

-Compared to early diastolic murmurs, these are lower pitched and can be mitral or tricuspid stenosis or an atrial myxoma (rare).
-In mitral stenosis, the diastolic murmur may be preceded by a high-pitched opening snap which represents the abrupt opening of the stenosed mitral valve.
+Compared to early diastolic murmurs, mid-and late diastolic murmurs are lower-pitched and can be mitral or tricuspid stenosis or atrial myxoma (rare).
+They may be described as “rumbling” in quality.
+In patients with mitral stenosis, the diastolic murmur may be preceded by a high-pitched opening snap which represents the abrupt opening of the stenosed mitral valve.

 Continuous murmurs occur during both systole and diastole without a pause.
-The sound is created by unidirectional flow when there is a communication between a high-pressure and a low-pressure source.
+The sound is created by unidirectional flow when there is communication between a high-pressure and a low-pressure source.
 The constant pressure gradient results in a continuous flow.
-The most common causes are nonvalvular and include patent ductus arteriosus, an arteriovenous fistula, and a venous hum (a benign sound, common in children, produced by turbulence of blood in the jugular veins).
+The most common causes are nonvalvular and include patent ductus arteriosus, an arteriovenous fistula, and coarctation of the aorta.
+A venous hum is also a continuous sound that is benign, common in children, and produced by turbulence of blood in the jugular veins.

 If a murmur is heard, various dynamic maneuver tests are required to characterize it further.
 These maneuvers alter circulatory hemodynamics and, in doing so, change the emphasis with different murmurs.